 Northern Sands Hotel is situated in the village of Dunnet, 1.9 miles from Dunnet Head and 6 miles from the beach.
 WiFi is available throughout and parking is reserved for guests.
 The hotel also runs a restaurant selling meals made with local produce Dunnet Bay Distillery (distillery article coming soon!) is a one minute walk away.

 Dunnet Bay and John o’ Groat both have NC500 campsites.

-Harbour House is a converted home of he harbour masters of Pulteney.
-This 19th century building is located in the heart of Wick.
+Harbour House is a converted home of the harbour masters of Pulteney.
+This 19th-century building is located in the heart of Wick.
 Harbour House offers free Wi-Fi, a lounge with a pool table and breakfasts (Continental or cooked) served in your own room!
-Harbour House is a few minute walk from the pub.
+Harbour House is a few minutes walk from the pub.

 There are quite a few B&B options in Golspie however even writing this in August 2017 I’m being hit with the ‘one room left’ warnings for July 2018.
 If you know you want to drive the North Coast 500 I would suggest nailing your dates and booking accommodation now!

 Burnwood B&B is modern house with private rooms and shared bathroom which has a beautiful standalone bath.
 Breakfast is included, parking on site is free and WiFi is too.

 Invicta House B&B also offers free breakfast, WiFi and parking.
 The B&B is a 6-minute walk from the beach and bikes are available for hire.